Freeskates

-Freeskates consist of two separate metal or wooden plates with two wheels attached.
-People call it freeskating, freeline skating, or drift skating.
+Freeskates is a type of sports equipment made of two separate metal or wooden decks with two polyurethane in-line wheels attached to the underside by a pair of angled trucks.
+It is referred to as freeskating, freeline skating, or drift skating.

 History

-They were developed in 2003 in San Francisco by Ryan Farrelly.
-Farrelly founded a company called Freeline that has since gone out of business.
+Freeskates were developed in 2002 in San Francisco by Ryan Farrelly, and a patent was filed by Farrelly and Jason Galoob in 2003.
+Farrelly founded a company called Freeline which sold freeskates starting in 2005.
+Freeline Sports, Inc has since gone out of business.
 Freeskating is practiced around the world.
 In 2015, former members of the original brand (Freeline) came together to create JMKRIDE.
-Based in San Diego, California JMKRIDE aimed to revive the sport they loved so much.
+Based in San Diego, California JMKRIDE aimed to revive the sport.
 The sport was rebranded to be called "freeskating" to reach worldwide riders.

+Description of Motion

+To ride, the freeskates rider is positioned sideways and move their feet back-and-forth in a motion called pumping to accelerate.
+Pumping acceleration is enhanced by swinging of arms and hips, providing a counterweight to push against the skates.